RaGR/my-DOCS-and-refrences/User-Auth-Django-DRF-scenario.md

-Certainly, let's break down authentication, login, and logout in a real-world scenario using your API.
+let's break down authentication, login, and logout in a real-world scenario using your API.

 **Scenario:**